getodk/aggregate/cloud-config/aws/README.md

   Click on `Next: Add Storage`.
 - Edit the storage settings.

-  You might want to increase the value of the `Size (GiB)` field to give your Aggregate instance more storage space.
+  A minimum setup would involve having 30 GiB of storage, although you should review your requirements and adjust the value of the `Size (GiB)` field according to your specific needs.

   Click on `Next: Add Tags`.
 - Add a tag with the domain name you want to use for Aggregate: